Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: REQUIREMENTS

 \subsection{Effort}

-One important performance goal is to minimise the effort required to push the lift.
-The ISO 10535:2006 standard \cite{noauthor_iso_nodate-1} imposes a maximum starting force of 160 N and a maximum driving force of 65 N. Moreover, to protect the spinal column, there should be no more than 3,400 N in compression and 1,000 N in shear, on the spinal column.
-In their publication, Weston et al. recommended a limit of 66.3 Nm of hand torque to avoid exceeding the spinal column’s limits when pushing a wheelchair \cite{weston_wheelchair_2017}.
+One important performance goal is to minimize the effort required to push the lift.
+The ISO 10535:2006 standard \cite{noauthor_iso_nodate-1} imposes a maximum starting force of 160 N and a maximum driving force of 65 N. Moreover, to protect the spinal column, there should be no more than 3,400 N in compression and 1,000 N in shear, on the spinal column, which is correlated with applying torques, for instance to turn the floor lift.
+In their publication, Weston et al. recommended a limit of 66.3 Nm of hand torque to avoid exceeding the spinal column’s limits when pushing a wheelchair \cite{weston_wheelchair_2017} which is a very similar scenario to pushing a floor lift.